 I have hashed and re-hashed this question for years, in suicide grief groups.
 It evokes the reality that survivors do not know what to do.

 Suicide continues to happen, on average, < every 16 minutes, 24 hours a day, 365 days a year, in the United States.
-If anyone is going to bring change in this situation, it has to be us survivors.
+If anyone is going to bring change in this situation, it has to be us, survivors.
 Yep, it is all about educating others on support for the days ahead.

-Like so many unfair things in this life, wanting others, who are not affected by a suicide of a loved one, to understand our inner emotions is simply an unreasonable expectation.
+Like so many unfair things in this life, wanting others, who are not affected by the suicide of a loved one, to understand our inner emotions is merely an unreasonable expectation.
 Sure, they might pick out one piece of the emotional debris and give a comforting statement about a similar situation in their lives— but more than likely, they will remain silent and unaware.
 It is not all about them since our outward behavior plays a part.

 External behavior of others (and ourselves) does not shed light on what is going on inside.
 We have heard the grief clichés: “looks like you are doing fine; time heals all wounds; God needed another angel.”

 Yikes, what are these people thinking?
 At the same time, they are viewing our external expressions that are not reflecting our actual insides.
 These uneasy feelings have a life of their own, and we are all acting at times.